dimples-app/Tables-Agent/README.md

-# Project: Restaurant Reservation System
+# Project: Tables - Agent : Reservation of tables at restaurant.